gremlin97/acad-resume-kunalk/content/post/getting-started/index.md

 \[7] <https://blog.fastforwardlabs.com/2018/11/14/federated-learning-distributed-machine-learning-with-data-locality-and-privacy.html>

-## License
+# License

-All rights reserved
+All rights reserved.
 Others cannot copy, distribute, or perform your work without your permission (or as permitted by fair use).